 - Helps Strengthen the heart.

 - Promotes reproductive health.

-- Has an antioxidant effect that helps protect against ageing.
+- Has an antioxidant effect that helps protect against the signs of aging.

 The benefits of taurine for cats